BindBC/bindbc-sdl/README.md

 ```

 When `bindbc-sdl` is configured with `SDL_202`, then `sdlSupport == SDLSupport.sdl202` and `loadSDL` will return `SDLSupport.sdl202` on a successful load.
 However, it's possible for the binding to be compiled for a higher version of SDL than that on the user's system.
 In that
 case, `loadSDL` will return `SDLSupport.badLibrary`.
 It's still possible to use that version of the library as long as you remember not to call any of the unloaded functions from the higher version.
 To determine the version actually loaded, call the function `loadedSDLVersion`.
+The function `isSDLLoaded` returns `true` if any version of the shared library has been loaded and `false` if not.
 (See [the README for `bindbc.loader`](https://github.com/BindBC/bindbc-loader/blob/master/README.md) for the error handling API.)

 ```d
 SDLSupport ret = loadSDL();